This drug has a box warning. This is the most serious warning from the Food and Drug Administration (FDA). A

 - macrolide antibiotics, such as erythromycin and clarithromycin

 Opioids are prescription pain relievers that block pain signals in the brain.
 Xanax can interact with opioids, and the interactions can be severe.
 The risk of severe adverse effects is high in both prescription opioids and nonprescription opioids, such as heroin.

 Taking Xanax and opioids together can cause a fatal overdose, in addition to severe interactions.
 This is because both opioids and Xanax slow a person’s breathing, and combining them may cause breathing to stop altogether.

-If a person has been taking an opioid pain reliever, they should talk with their healthcare provider before taking Xanax.
+If a person has been taking an opioid pain reliever, they should talk with a healthcare professional before taking Xanax.
 Likewise, anyone taking Xanax should speak with a doctor before taking an opioid.

 When a person stops taking Xanax after their body has become used to receiving it, the lack of the drug can cause a range of physical and mental symptoms.
 These are called withdrawal symptoms.

-Withdrawal symptoms for short acting benzodiazepines such as Xanax may begin
+Withdrawal symptoms for short-acting benzodiazepines such as Xanax

 Xanax withdrawal can be dangerous.
 Symptoms of withdrawal include: